solana-foundation/solana-ms-tools/packages/config/README.md

 # @solana-foundation/ms-tools-config

-This package provides shared configuration for ESLint, Prettier, Vitest, Stylelint, and TypeScript used across the Solana Microsite Framework project.
+This package provides shared configuration for ESLint, Prettier, Vitest, and TypeScript used across the Solana Microsite Framework project.
 It aims to enforce consistent code style and quality standards throughout all microsites.

 ## Features